 Aberdeen report reveals key performance indicators for sales performance and sales training.

-In May 2010 Aberdeen Group conducted a survey through 835 organisations to investigate their use of sales training.
+In May 2010 Aberdeen Group conducted a survey through 835 organisations to investigate their use of sales training compared with their sales performance.
 Only 465 of the companies were providing sales training.
-The study used 'quota achievement', company annual revenue improvement, and average deal size as sales KPIs.
+The study used 'quota achievement', company annual revenue improvement, and average deal size as KPIs.
 Much of this data and findings from several of their other projects is referenced in the report:

 Deploying Knowledge, Process and Technology to Consistently Hit Quota